ricea/compressstream-explainer/README.md

 ## Goal

-The goal is to provide a JavaScript API for compressing and decompressing data in the “gzip” format.
+The goal is to provide a JavaScript API for compressing and decompressing data in the "gzip" format.

 ## Non-goals